 BOSENTAN (boe SEN tan) is used to treat a serious heart and lung disorder called pulmonary hypertension.
 This medicine may help to increase your ability to exercise and improve your breathing.

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take this medicine with or without food.
+If it upsets your stomach, take it with food.
 Take your doses at regular intervals.
 Do not take more often than directed.
 Do not stop taking except on your doctor's advice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 3 years, precautions do apply.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue